adityaoberai/GHWINIT-RandomWordOfTheDay/README.md

-# Random Word Of TheDay
+# Random Word Of The Day - Appwrite Cloud Function

 ## 🤖 Documentation